5 April 2026

 he has fished, by the moon, from his sleep.

-I lay it on the grass next me.
+I lay his dream on the grass next me.

 It flips its tale.
 It is alive with images.